chef-boneyard/dojo-assessment-guide/dojo/dojo-body.md

 1. CI jobs verify complaince of projects

 Note:
-Q2.
-May not be a goal for you (if everyone commits straight to master.)
-Q4.
-Rubocop (for chef cookbooks)
-Q6.
 Intergration (as it applies to applications) - old school java - have db layer.
 Java code calls DB directly w/o api, so you're testing that functionaltiy.
 Ex: create record. (create throw away db, and throw away data, or pretend to write something)
-Q7.
 Functional (as it applies to applications) - has to do with how the system is expected to be used.
 From the perspective of the end user (or if a service, does the API behave as expected)
-Q9.
-If any of the tests fail, job fails.
-Show show what actually failed.

 ## Chef Code Deployment